skyline130/stat528resources/README.md

 # News

+ - The final is posted and it is due on May 11th at 11:59 PM.
- - multivariate regression notes posted.
+ - Multivariate regression notes posted.
  - Homework 7 is posted and it is due on May 3rd at 11:59 PM.